-It’s easy to see how mothers and fathers alike suffer from a continuous tinge of child-related guilt.
-Parents who work and parents who don’t – no-one is immune to it.
+It’s easy to see how mothers and fathers alike suffer from a continuous tinge of parental

-If most working parents are honest with themselves, they’d agree that with Monday morning comes a big sigh of relief.
+If most working parents are honest with themselves, they have to admit that Monday morning comes with a big sigh of relief.
 You pick up your bag, kiss your little darlings good bye and head out the door to work.
 Freedom!
 At work the prospect of chasing your toddler around trying to get them dressed, wiping sticky finger swipes off the walls, washing endless loads of bottles or wrestling whinging, tired children is a distant memory.
 You can sip quietly on a cup of tea and have adult conversations without frequent, high-pitched interruptions.
+You can’t help but feel the guilt creeping up on you.

 Shakil Ahmad from baby brand Krayons says that there are a couple of catalysts that set off parental guilt.